breathe-easy-events/sheffield.breathe-easy.uk/src/pages/how-to-guide-for-covid-safer-events.md

 Wearing any mask is a better risk reduction measure than wearing no mask.

-However, FFP2 or FFP3 masks (called N95/N99 in the USA) which fit your face well offer the best protection and are classed as Respiratory Protective Equipment.
+However, FFP2 or FFP3 masks (called N95/N99 in the USA) which fit your face well offer the best protection.
 These good quality masks are made of high level filtration material that catch airborne particles in their mesh and also attract them with an [electrostatic charge](https://youtu.be/ahX27q83Nek?feature=shared&t=36).
 These masks are still effective when reworn, up to a maximum number of hours (varies per mask).
 Avoid masks with exhalation valves, which don’t filter exhaled air.

 Good quality masks now come in a range of attractive colours, so you can choose masks that match your event branding.